anttisalonen/progbook/rst/c_stack.rst

   Tip: You can easily convert between hex, binary and decimal in the Python interpreter.
 You can start it by running "python2"; e.g. running "hex(30)" will print the number 30 in hex, "bin(30)" will print it in binary, and running e.g. 0xee or 0b11 will convert hex or binary to decimal.

-What we have here is our stack with three entries: The first one (from the bottom) resides in address 0x50000000 and has been set to 3, i.e. it represents our variable "a".
-The second one is our variable "b" and the third is our variable "x".

 Because we just entered main and the addition hadn't been executed yet, "x" contains undefined data.
 After the main function has been executed, our stack looks like this:

 ::